Skip to content

 What is the difference between acute and chronic stress?

-Acute stress is short-term and can actually be beneficial — it sharpens focus and boosts performance.
+Acute stress is short-term and can actually be beneficial; it sharpens focus and boosts performance.
 Chronic stress persists for weeks or months and is harmful: it weakens the immune system, disrupts sleep, raises blood pressure, and increases risk of anxiety, depression, and cardiovascular disease.

 How quickly can stress reduction techniques work?

-Learn More
+Learn more

 References

-• • Thayer JF et al. (2012).
-"A meta-analysis of heart rate variability and neuroimaging studies: Implications for heart rate variability as a marker of stress and health."
-Neuroscience & Biobehavioral Reviews, 36(2):747-756.
-PubMed
+• Thayer JF et al. (2012).
+A meta-analysis of heart rate variability and neuroimaging studies.
+Neurosci Biobehav Rev, 36(2):747-756.
+PubMed.
+Supports the FAQ on HRV as a stress marker.

 Try MyBodyAI — Free Forever → Learn how it works →